 “An unmarried rape victim would not only have to deal with the trauma of the violent act itself, but she would also be stigmatized by the loss of her virginity.
 Because of her shame, she would be unable to marry.
 Since the primary way that women achieved security then was through marriage, a rape victim could end up impoverished.
 The world of the Old Testament was more sexist than ours.” (pg 62)

-Therefore, a law that appears very unjust to us is actually attempting to correct a problem in the harsh sexist times of this period of history.
+Therefore, a law that appears very unjust to us is actually attempting to correct a problem in the harsh and sexist times of the Old Testament.
 A raped woman, rather than ending up in poverty or forced into prostitution, would have the security and benefits of marriage.
 But still…I know…this doesn’t seem right to us today.

 “Our hasty conclusion that the command here is sexist reveals ignorance of the culture.
 As the story of Tamar shows, a woman victimized by rape in that context would view marriage as necessary.
 A law commanding the marriage of a rapist and his victim is inconceivable today, but in the time of Tamar, it was a good thing for the woman.
 By giving the command, God was not being sexist, but rather combating the sexism of the culture.“ (pg 63, bold added)